resess/Slicer4D/README.md

 specifications required by a slicer.
 The specification includes name, extension point (code editor, debugger editor, etc.)  and type of the parameter (statement or variable); it can be found under `ParameterSpec`.
-This interface is used once a slicer provider wants to integrate their new slicer to the IDE.
+This interface is used once a slicer provider wants to integrate their new slicers into the IDE.
 - `boolean setSlicingCriterion(Statement, List<Variable>)`: sets the statement and variables selected by the slicer user as the slicing criteria.
 It returns true if the slicer successfully sets the criterion and false otherwise.
 - `boolean setParameters(Map<ParameterSpec, List<Value>)`: sets the
 values (statements or variables) selected by the slicer user for each parameter.
 - `boolean inSlice(Statement)`: checks if a given statement is in the slice.
-This API is used to highlight the statements in the code view and also enable the breakpoint toggling for slice statements.
+- This API is used to highlight the statements in the code view and also enable the breakpoint toggling for slice statements.
 - `Statement nextInSlice(Statement)`: given a slice statement as an input, it retrieves the next statement in the slice.
 This API is used to manage the modified stepping commands to skip the next statement if it is not in the slice.
 - `Statement prevInSlice(Statement)`: given a slice statement as an input, it retrieves the previous statement in the slice.
-- `Statement getFirstInSlice()`: returns the first statement in the slice
+- `Statement getFirstInSlice()`: returns the first statement in the slice.

 ### 5.2 `HelperWrapper`